opendocsg/slw-judgments-backfill/2012_SGHC_75/report.md

 The Arbitrator made no award of liquidated damages in the Final Award.
 To correct some typographical errors in the Final Award, the Arbitrator then issued a Supplementary Award on 15 July 2010 (“the First Supplementary Award”).

 5       Both parties were dissatisfied with the Arbitrator’s decision, and appealed against it on questions of law arising out of the Final Award.
 The defendant filed Originating Summons No 759 of 2010 while the plaintiff cross-appealed by way of Originating Summons No 769 of 2010.
-Both appeals were heard before Justice Judith Prakash, who in her decision of 5 July 2011 (see _LW Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd_ [2011] 4 SLR 477) dismissed the plaintiff’s appeal and substantially allowed the defendant’s appeal.
+Both appeals were heard before Justice Judith Prakash, who in her decision of 5 July 2011 (see _LW Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd_ <span class="citation">[2011] 4 SLR 477</span>) dismissed the plaintiff’s appeal and substantially allowed the defendant’s appeal.
 The Final Award was remitted to the Arbitrator for reconsideration of the issue of whether the defendant should be entitled to liquidated damages in the light of the court’s orders.

 Following this remittance, the Arbitrator rendered his Supplementary Award No 2 (Remitted Issues) on 21 September 2011 (“the Second Supplementary Award”), in which the defendant was awarded the sum of $945,000 for liquidated damages.
 In satisfaction thereof, the plaintiff was ordered to pay the defendant the sum of $603,608.90, after setting off the sum of $341,391.10 due to the plaintiff in the Final Award.
 Interest was awarded at the rate of 5.33% per annum on the sum of $603,608.90 from the date of the Second Supplementary Award